4-Step Computer Security Upgrade

 Carole Levitt and Mark Rosch have powerful search-fu.
 You should buy their book, The Cybersleuth’s Guide to the Internet, whether or not you have had a chance to attend one of their internet research seminars.

-At the Strategic Solutions for Solo & Small Firms conference, Levitt and Rosch gave two presentations on advanced internet research (not just legal research, but lawyers obviously need to be able to research more than cases and statutes).
+At the Strategic Solutions for Solo & Small Firms conference last year, Levitt and Rosch gave two presentations on advanced internet research (not just legal research, but lawyers obviously need to be able to research more than cases and statutes).
 Knowing how to do more than just type words into Google’s search box — as well as the kinds of information you can find for free online — can be critical.

 Here are some of the most-useful tips and resources I got from their presentations.